lxvm/AutoBZ.jl/docs/src/pages/demo.md

 where ``\xi(\vec{k}) = \operatorname{det}(H(\vec{k}))`` and ``\lambda(\omega) =
 \partial_T f(\omega)`` is the temperature derivative of the Fermi distribution.
-Since the integrand requires evaluation of the Hamiltonian at various ``k``-points simultaneously, the `ManyOffsetsFourierSeries` type can be used to do this.
+Since the integrand requires evaluation of the Hamiltonian at various ``k``-points simultaneously, the [`AutoBZ.Applications.ManyOffsetsFourierSeries`](@ref) type can be used to do this.
 Moreover, `AutoBZ.Applications` has functions to evaluate Fermi functions and their derivatives.
 Putting everything together leads us to the code example below
 ```julia
 using StaticArrays
 using OffsetArrays